https://www.totraveltoo.com/

 Nuwara Eliya

-Nuwara Eliya is a charming colonial town built by the British settlers when they colonized Sri Lanka.
+Nuwara Eliya is a charming colonial town built by British settlers when they colonized Sri Lanka.
 It was made as a holiday destination due to its temperate climate.
-The town is dotted with delightful bungalows, many of which have been converted into hotels.
+The city is dotted with delightful bungalows, many of which have been converted into hotels.
 Tea plantations abound in this area so you could visit some tea factories too.
-St. Claire’s waterfalls, the widest waterfalls in Sri Lanka is nearby.
+St. Claire’s waterfalls, the widest waterfalls in Sri Lanka are nearby.

-There is the Ambewala dairy farm which you could visit to see calves grazing and milking of cows.
-Hiking and strolling can be your principle activities here as the place is best for a relaxing holiday.
-Horton Plains National Park is worth a visit as it has some fantastic mountain views and animal spotting.
+There is the Ambewala dairy farm which you could visit to see calves grazing and milking cows.
+Hiking and strolling can be your principal activities here as the place is best for a relaxing holiday.
+Horton Plains National Park is worth visiting because it has fantastic mountain views and animal spotting.

 There are buses from all major tourist destinations to Nuwara Eliya.
 However, the train journey is the most scenic as it takes a winding route through the mountains.
 The closest station to Nuwara Eliya is Nanu Oya which is connected to Colombo.